-The secret of your future is hidden in your daily schedule.
-As an IIT-JEE or NEET aspirant, you need a schedule to establish and work on your priorities i.e. study, limit procrastination and to keep track of your goals.
+The secret of your future is hidden in your daily study schedule.
+As a JEE or NEET aspirant, you need a study schedule to establish and work on your priorities, limit procrastination and to keep track of your goals.

-How to Make a Daily Schedule/Timetable for JEE and NEET
+How to Make a Study Schedule for JEE Mains/ NEET?

-- Write down your goals, the topics you want to study, the chapters you want to complete, during the week.
+- Write down your goals (topics you want to study, chapters you want to complete) during the week.

 - Assess your energy levels.
 Think about when you do your best study.
 Recognize your strengths and how your energy shifts throughout the day and plan your schedule accordingly.

-- Early morning and after evening schedule can help you to be much more productive as you have complete control during these times, no school and coaching.
+- Early morning and after evening study can help you to be much more productive as you have complete control during these times, no school and coaching.

 - The quiet hours of the morning can be the ideal time to focus on an important topic without being interrupted.
 The same thing can apply to students who like to study at night.

-- Take small challenges like, for 30 days you will study as per the same schedule.
+- Take small challenges like, for 30 days you will study as per the same study schedule.
 Just do it.
-It can become a habit that leads you to clear JEE or NEET.
+It can become a habit that leads you to clear JEE/ NEET.

 - Reward yourself when you achieve a small goal.